Bracken is a perennial fern that grows from thick, dark, long-creeping rhizomes, often forming colonies.

 Certain types of moth caterpillars and other insect larvae eat bracken, and a few types of aphids have been documented drinking the sap.
 Mammals usually do not eat bracken because of its toxicity and bad taste.

-In areas where bracken occurs in dense colonies, it provides valuable cover for a variety of birds, small mammals, and other animals.
+In areas where bracken occurs in dense colonies, it can provide valuable cover for a variety of birds, small mammals, and other animals.

 Glands at the bases of the pinnae secrete nectar that attracts and is eaten by ants.
 It is possible that these ants attack insects that might arrive to feed on the leaf, and some evidence supports this idea of plant-insect mutualism.